 The production to count for mature cotton may be reduced as a result of a loss in quality when production has been damaged by insured cause(s).
-Refer to EXHIBIT 5, Using the Cotton Classification System for Quality Adjustment.
+Refer to Exhibits 5-8 for cotton quality adjustment procedures.

 E. AUP AND ELS INSTRUCTION DESIGNATIONS